tajmone/PBCodeArcProto/_assets/MODULARIZATION_NOTES.md

 The whole point here seems to revolve around the fact that the Log module is probably going to be an intermediary between the various functionality modules and the main tool code; ie, the module is not going to actually handle the received text to produce some output, but instead make it available to the tool's main code, which will then decide how to display or store it.

 So I might have to find a way to initialize the log module at startup, in order to register the procedures which the logger needs to interact with.
 Else, I could just store the data in the module namespace and expect the tool's maincode to retrive it on demand, by either accessing the raw data directly or by probing some exposed procedure of the log module.
 I must weigh the pros and cons of these diffrente approaches.

+## GUI Introduction

+The introduction of a GUI is going to be a bing change, affecting both data access and storage as well as user options to control details of the various checks, the conversion process, and how errors should be handled (eg, allowing to ignore errors for maintainance/dev purposes).

+If on the one hand a GUI simplifies controlling settings, on the other it introduces new problems too because the possible combinations of user choices must be kept under control to prevent unwise mixtures and redundant behaviours.

+It seems worth of building the GUI as a module (`GUI::`) so to make it accessible from other modules too.
+I haven't decided yet if user settings for the project should be stored in the GUI's module or in a separate module — probably it's better to have a dedicated module for the Archiv data and info, settings included, just in case in future we might need a separate console tool for other purposes.

+### GUI Prototype

+Currently, GUI testing and prototyping is being done in:

+- [`../_tempwork/GUI_prototype/`][GUI folder]
+    + [`protoGUI.pb`][protoGUI] — codebase of GUI
+    + [`dummyGUI.pb`][dummyGUI] — proof of concept via Form Designer
+    + [`dummyGUI_screenshot.png`][dummyGUI img] — proof of concept screenshot

+[GUI folder]: ../_tempwork/GUI_prototype/
+[protoGUI]: ../_tempwork/GUI_prototype/protoGUI.pb
+[dummyGUI]: ../_tempwork/GUI_prototype/dummyGUI.pbf
+[dummyGUI img]: ../_tempwork/GUI_prototype/dummyGUI_screenshot.png

+Different approaches are being considered.
+Once a satisfying result is achieved (visually speaking), it will be moved to this folder to start integration.

+### Brainstorming

+I need to brainstorm what the GUI should display to the user, and which options should be changeable and how.

+As a general rule, the GUI should be divided in panel, each covering a given aspect of the project (info, error, conversion, etc.).
+Each panel should display elements resuming the overall status in a simple manner, and offer a button which can be clicked to get a pop-up window with detailed information.

+![Proto GUI imgs][dummyGUI img]

+Also, each panel should have a timestamp displaying when it was last refreshed, since some panel will be connected to different level of functionality — refreshing one panel might render inactive other panels, depending on the cascading level of dependency amongst them, but the timestamp will always provide a visual clue to the last time it was updated (manually or automatically alike).

+Some panels will also need to offer some button(s) to carry out actions, and maybe others to select options and settings.

+The whole idea is to keep the GUI clean, avoiding too many entries (all that is not strictly necesary should be delegate to the pop-up window for details).

+The tricky part is going to be keeping track of what changes, options and rereshes need to affect other panels and their settings — one more reason to keep it simple in design.

+Conceivably, there should be a progess status panel to indicate when the app is doing something.
+It should have both a counter (of the type `n/n`, indicating current step out of total steps) and a progress bar.

+A log gadget of sorts should also be available, to display log info on the latest operation(s) carried out in the background — the full log should be accessible in a pop-up window by clicking a button.
+Possibly, a WebGadget should be used, to allow basic text coloring to distinguish error and success messages (red, green) from neutral logs (grey).
+In the past I've already used the WebGadget for similar purposes, and it has always served me well (and comes with less problems than using other types of gadgets for the purpose).

+The log gadget will have to communicate with the Log Module, most probably.
+A few intermediate procedures can easily handle this, and decide how to color the text, and when to reset the log gadget's text to make space for more recent log info — as for the pop-up with the full log, it will depend on how the log module works: the full log might be either stored by the GUI or the log module.

+#### Project Info Panel

+The GUI should have a panel displaying info on the Archiv structure:

+- Total Number of Categories
+    + Number of Root Categories
+    + Number of Sub-Categories
+- Total Number of Resources
+    + number of `.pb` resources
+    + number of `.pbi` resources
+    + number of `CodeInfo.txt` resources
+- Last Updated (timestamp)

+The above information should be gathered automatically at startup, but at any time the user can use a `refresh` button to update it (eg, if he has changed the files/folders in the meantime) — refreshment of this dialog might imply resetting other dialogs too, because some changes in the Archiv might require running again some functions.

+The __Last Updated__ (timestamp) seems useful because different panels might be refreshed at different points in time, and if each panel has a timestamp it can be useful to keep track of their differences, and to work out why a panel is greyed out (ie, needs refreshing).

+#### Project Errors Panel

+Another panel should show statistic on problems found in the Archiv, either __structural problems__ (missing READMEs, etc.) or __resource problems__ (resources not passing the check tests).

+Some error information might not be available at all times, so there must be a way to visually represent uncertainity — eg, an entry might be `README.md`, intended to show if every Category has a `README.md` file, showing a green check if the test passed, a red cross if problems where found (and maybe also the number of errors), and a question mark if the matter is yet unknown.

+So, the possible entries in such a panel could be:

+- Project Structure:
+    + __READMEs__ — all Categories must have a `README.md`
+    + __YAML Settings__ — the Arhiv project needs a `meta.yaml` file.
+- Resources:
+    + __syntax__ — reporting on how compilable resources passed the `--check --thread` compiler test.
+This one is tricky because I haven't yet understood how accurately the PBCompiler can check a sourcefile destined for another OS!
+    + __header comments__ — reporting if a resource passed all tests on its commented headers (obligatory keys, etc.)
+    + __include files__ — reporting if `.pbi` files contain the required `CompilerIf #PB_Compiler_IsMainFile` block.

+Although incomplete, the above list makes it clear that a similar panel would be too cluttered to be practical.
+I should summarize the different problems in a few useful categories:

+-  __Proj Structure__
+-  __Resources__
+-  __Dependencies__ (pandoc, ecc)

+... and just assign to them a color based on status (green = ok, red = error, grey = unknown) and add next to them a number in braces showing the total count — eg: __Resources (80)__ in green = 80 resources, all passed the test; while __Resources (5/80)__ in red = 80 resources, 5 of which didn't pass the test; and __Resources (80)__ in grey = 80 resources, unknown status; while __Resources (?)__ would indicate unknown number of resources and status.

+And so on.

+The panel should then have an `Info` button which can be clicked to produce a pop-up window with a full status report — structure, resources and dependencies, listing all the known problems and statistics.
+This would be a much cleaner approach (instead of a cluttered panel) and still allow access to full status details from within the GUI.

 ----------------------